 Triangle by Mac Barnett

 Ideal for reluctant readers to read aloud and discuss.
 Triangle is looking to get one up on his friend Square.
 But Square has other ideas.
 Clever and engaging with memorable illustrations.
-A useful book to explore in Year 2 PHSE lessons, this book will help teachers and pupils decide what to do when practical jokes go wrong, and how to avoid situations where neither person is prepared to lose face.
+A useful book to explore in Year 2 PHSE lessons, this book will help teachers and students decide what to do when practical jokes go wrong, and how to avoid situations where neither person is prepared to lose face.

 Picture book